 –Brian Cladoosby, President of the National Congress of American Indians

 This year, Ecotrust and the Native American Youth and Family Center (NAYA) began a new partnership to elevate the profile of indigenous leadership across the region during Native American Heritage Month.
 Ecotrust and NAYA celebrated the ILA honorees at a ceremony at the Portland Art Museum, and earlier in the day, co-hosted a Portland City Club event on indigenous leadership and cultural revitalization.
-The Ecotrust-NAYA partnership will serve to sustain NAYA’s efforts within Portland’s Native community, and to strengthen the work Ecotrust does with indigenous communities across our region on food, forests, oceans and fisheries, water and watersheds, climate and energy, and the built environment.
+The Ecotrust-NAYA partnership will serve to sustain NAYA’s efforts within Portland’s Native community, and to strengthen the work Ecotrust does with indigenous communities across our region on food, forests, oceans and fisheries, water and watersheds, climate, and the built environment.

 The late Billy Frank, Jr. responds to Jon Waterhouse's call for human connection from the podium at the 2012 Indigenous Leadership Award Ceremony

-Through the generous support of a private endowment, we award a monetary prize to each Indigenous Leaderhip Award honoree.
-Nominations are accepted throughout the year prior to the awards ceremony in the fall.
-Both Native and non-Native nominators gather stories, tribal endorsements, supporting materials, and recommendation letters with great respect and gratitude for the nominee’s service and dedication.
+Through the generous support of a private endowment, Ecotrust has awarded a monetary prize to 58 indigenous honorees over the past fourteen years.
+Native and non-Native nominators gathered stories, tribal endorsements, supporting materials, and recommendation letters with great respect and gratitude for the nominee’s service and dedication.

-A reading panel comprised of three Ecotrust staff members and several tribal leaders from Alaska to California convenes to peer review the nominations and narrow the field down to five honorees.
-A final jury panel of senior tribal leaders and Ecotrust’s Board Chair, Spencer Beebe, choose the finalist from among the honorees.
+A reading panel comprised of three Ecotrust staff members and several tribal leaders from Alaska to California convened annually to peer review the nominations and narrow the field to five honorees.
+A final jury panel of senior tribal leaders and Ecotrust’s Board Chair, Spencer Beebe, selected the finalist from among the honorees.
 Find more information on the process and guidelines here.